Total IV anesthesia (TIVA) is a type of general anesthesia. Medicine is passed into a vein during surgery.

 Reasons for Procedure

-TIVA will keep you asleep, block pain, and relax muscles.
+TIVA is done to put a person to sleep, block pain, and relax muscles.
 It acts faster on the body than gas anesthesia.
 TIVA also has a shorter recovery time and lower risk of problems.

 - Allergic reaction to medicine